Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 ### Modifiers
 _11th-level Nightstalker - Shadow Shot Variant feature_

-You may add a single modifier to both **Tethered Dominion** and **Way of the Drifter**
+You get access to one of the following

-**Tethered Dominion** Modifiers:

-1. Umbra Reaper: When you kill a creature restrained by **Shadow Snare**, you can immediately use **Shadow Snare** again without expending a use.
-This can chain up to your proficiency modifier times per turn.
+1. **Umbra Reaper**: Once per turn, when you reduce a creature affected by Shadow Snare to 0 hit points, regain one use of **Shadow Snare**.
-2. Apex Predator: Shooting an enemy twice with **Shadow Snare** guarantees the next attack against it will be a critical hit.
+2. **Apex Predator**: Shooting an enemy twice with **Shadow Snare** gives you advantage on your next ranged attack roll against it.

-**Way of the Drifter** Modifiers:

-1. Way of the Fearless: When teleporting with **Shade Step** gain temporary hit points equal to 2 x your ranger level.
+3. **Way of the Fearless**: When teleporting with **Way of the drifter** gain temporary hit points equal to your ranger level.
-2. Way of the Nomad: When teleporting with **Shade Step** recover 1 hp for every ft between you and the nearest enemy
+4. **Way of the Nomad**: When teleporting with **Way of the Drifter** regain hit points equal to your Wisdom modifier

 {% end %}